Preparing for Plausible Futures

 Policy practitioners, strategists, public managers, researchers, civic innovators, organizational designers, and institutional entrepreneurs

-What should stay with you after the course
+What should stay with you

-The aim is not short-term inspiration.
-The aim is a stronger way to interpret, reason, govern, anticipate, and act.
+Not short-term inspiration — a stronger way to interpret, reason, govern, anticipate, and act.

-Explain why uncertainty is structural and why prediction is not enough.
+- Explain why uncertainty is structural and why prediction is not enough.

-Build a structured horizon-scanning practice.
+- Build a structured horizon-scanning practice.

-Construct plausible scenarios without drifting into theater or fantasy.
+- Construct plausible scenarios without drifting into theater or fantasy.

-Translate foresight into preparedness rhythms, watchpoints, and decisions.
+- Translate foresight into preparedness rhythms, watchpoints, and decisions.

 Built for individuals, cohorts, and institutions

-Use the course as a guided reading experience, facilitated cohort, internal training program, or partner academy module.
+Use the course as a guided reading experience, a facilitated cohort, an internal training program, or a partner academy module.

 Six weekly readings